 Children need a healthy, balanced diet to grow and develop the way they should.
 When ADHD drugs make them less hungry, they may not get enough calories, vitamins, and other nutrients.
 Some things you can try:

-- Give her healthy breakfasts and dinners.
+- Give them healthy breakfast and dinner.
 When children aren’t hungry at lunch, they may skip it, or they may try a light snack (crackers, cheese stick, fruit).That makes morning and evening meals extra important.

 - Try a shorter-acting drug.
 Long-acting drugs, sometimes called extended release, can last all day.
 Shorter-acting drugs can wear off in 3 to 4 hours -- just in time for meals.